Gary O'Neil: Middlesbrough

-O'Neil started the 2009–10 season as manager Gareth Southgate's first-choice central midfielder, with Julio Arca being dropped to the bench for the first matches of the season.
-It was soon revealed that O'Neil would require a hernia operation, yet he spoke out and said he would, "Delay the operation so as to ease Boro's midfield crisis."
-The first game after his operation, on 12 September, led to his first goal.
+O'Neil started the 2009–10 season as manager Gareth Southgate's first-choice central midfielder, with Julio Arca being dropped to the bench for the first few matches of the season.
+It was soon revealed that O'Neil would require a hernia operation, yet he spoke out and said he would "delay the operation to ease Boro's midfield crisis."
+The first game after his operation, on 12 September, led to his first goal of the season.
 He was fouled in the box yet managed to pull himself up to loop Marvin Emnes' return ball over the Ipswich Town keeper in a 3–1 win.
-O'Neil managed 119 appearances and scored seven goals in total for Boro.
+O'Neil made 120 appearances and scored twelve goals in total for Boro.